sjdv1982/seamless/seamless-towards-02.md

 - To be also available to any macro inside any child context of their parent, if the macro asks for it
 - To be also available as low-level Silk struct, inside low-level macros Such contexts will replace the standard library and registrars.
+UPDATE: libraries will be a low level concept now.
 All macros have four parts:
 - execution code
 - loading code (imports)
 - library requirements (see above)
 - configuration (language, what happens when you assign to it) Symlinks are also very important to tie a cell to a library cell.
+UPDATE: no longer true (LibCell instead)

 Serialization
 Each level is serialized on its own.